 Non-sampling errors are errors which are not related to sampling and may occur throughout the survey operation for many reasons.
 For example, non-response is an important source of non-sampling error.
 Coverage, differences in the interpretation of questions, incorrect information from respondents, mistakes in recording, coding and processing of data are other examples of non-sampling errors.

-Since July 2013, estimates displayed on CANSIM or in The Daily for the provinces of Newfoundland and Labrador, Prince Edward Island, Nova Scotia, New Brunswick and British Columbia are derived from survey data in June and November occasions, but are carried over from the most recent time they were surveyed for the other occasions, i.e. from the preceeding November occasion for March occasion, and from the preceeding June occasion for the July occasions.
+Since July 2013, estimates displayed on data tables or in The Daily for the provinces of Newfoundland and Labrador, Prince Edward Island, Nova Scotia, New Brunswick and British Columbia are derived from survey data in June and November occasions, but are carried over from the most recent time they were surveyed for the other occasions, i.e. from the preceding November occasion for March occasion, and from the preceding June occasion for the July occasions.